samjulien/blog/_posts/2018-08-12-auth0-architecture-running-in-multiple-cloud-providers-and-regions.markdown

 - We use Pingdom probes that run every minute to check core functionality.

-* We use a mix of Selenium and CodeceptJS-based functional tests before and after every deployment.
+- We use a mix of Selenium and CodeceptJS-based functional tests before and after every deployment.
 The functional test suites test different API endpoints, authentication flows, identity providers, and much more.

+{% include tweet_quote.html quote_text="Besides unit test coverage on every project, we have multiple functional test suites that run in every environment: staging before deploying to production and again in production after finishing deployment." %}

 ## CDN